‘Poignant and impressionistic’ - The Guardian

 A Daily Mail 2023 Book of the Year

-A Marie Claire Best Book of 2023
+A Marie Claire Best Books of 2023

 Playing Games